 With the start of the First World War in 1914, many Irish Republicans saw an exploitable opportunity while British attention was firmly elsewhere.
 Although doomed to failure, the Easter Rising of 1916 would topple the first domino in the cascade of events that would lead to independence.
 The president of the self-declared Irish Republic, Patrick Pearse, had long preached for a blood sacrifice to reinvigorate the Irish spirit of independence.
 He would die before a firing squad the first day of executions that followed on the heels of the failed Easter Rising.

 When peace descended in November 1918, the United Kingdom immediately plunged itself into a general election to replace a House of Commons that had not faced the electorate since 1910.
 The result of the December election in Ireland was a sweep of nearly all the Irish Parliamentary seats by the political party closely associated with the Republican movement, Sinn Fein.
 Of the 73 Sinn Fein members of Parliament elected in 1918, more than half stood for election from their jail cells.
-All refused to take their seats in the House of Commons at Westminster, including the first woman ever elected to the House of Commons, Constance Markievicz.
+All refused to take their seats in the House of Commons at Westminster, including the first woman ever elected to the Commons, Constance Markievicz.
 Instead, the Sinn Fein members who were at liberty met in Dublin as the first Dáil Éireann.
 The date of this first meeting, the 21st of January 1919, marked the official beginning of the Irish War of Independence.

 With so much of the leadership of the now-renamed Irish Republican Army either executed by British firing squads or sitting in prison after the failed 1916 Rising, the Republicans regrouped over the next two years.
 When fighting ended overseas, activity aimed at undermining British rule intensified.
 Much of this effort was under the leadership of Michael Collins.
 Although only a junior officer in the Irish volunteers in 1916, Collins emerged as an important leader after his release from prison in the general amnesty of 1917.